Hypericum mutilum L.

 Stems - Loosely ascending to erect, to 90 cm, rounded or inconspicuously angled or ridged below each leaf, green.

-Leaves - Alternate, often decussate, sessile.
+Leaves - Opposite, often decussate, sessile.
 Leaf blades 4-40 mm long, 1-15 mm wide, lanceolate, ovate, or elliptic, rounded or bluntly pointed at the tip, broadly angled to rounded or shallowly cordate at the base, often somewhat clasping and crowding the stem, the margins flat, membranous to herbaceous in texture, with mostly 3 or 5 main veins from the base, the surfaces with inconspicuous, minute, yellowish brown to dark green or black resinous dots, the upper surface green, the undersurface somewhat paler, not glaucous.

 Inflorescence - Panicles of 5-60 flowers at branch tips, usually more or less rounded in outline, sometimes reduced to small clusters of flowers at the branch tips.